thebenperson/Artix-Wolverine/README.md

 ---

 ### `src/`: Project sources
+- `adc.sv`: Logic for the analog to digital converter.
 - `agv.sv`: Generation of VGA timing signals.
 - `constraints.xdc`: Maps port names to their corresponding pins on the Basys 3 FPGA.
+- `dac.sv`: Logic for the digital to analog converter.
 - `font.hex`: Contents of the font ROM.
 - `font.sv`: Retrieves bitmaps corresponding to character numbers.
 - `midi.sv`: A MIDI reciever module used to detect keyboard events.